FGCeliberto/Collinear_FFs/TQ4Q20/Readme.md

 This replica ensemble is designed not only to quantify theoretical uncertainties, but also to enable future data-driven studies.
 In particular, it provides a natural interface for the extraction of nonperturbative parameters from differential cross-section measurements and offers a suitable input for modern statistical and machine-learning approaches to QCD phenomenology.

-The FFs are constructed from NRQCD-based calculations for both gluon and quark channels [6-8] and evolved via DGLAP equations within the {\tt HFNRevo} framework.
-Final grids are provided in {\tt LHAPDF6} format and evolved using the {\tt APFEL++} library [9].
+The FFs are constructed from NRQCD-based calculations for both gluon and quark channels [6-8] and evolved via DGLAP equations within the $\mbox{\tt HFNRevo}$ framework.
+Final grids are provided in {\tt LHAPDF6} format and evolved using the $\mbox{\tt APFEL++}$ library [9].

-To support reproducibility, we provide a stand-alone, self-contained $\mbox{\tt MATHEMATICA}$ notebook extracted from the internal $\mbox{\tt symJETHAD}$ framework, containing all short-distance coefficients used in this work.
+To support reproducibility, we provide a stand-alone, self-contained $\mbox{\tt MATHEMATICA}$ notebook extracted from the internal $\mbox{\tt symJETHAD}$ framework, containing all short-distance coefficients (SDCs) used in this work.
 It requires no external dependencies, is validated against the codebase, and can be used for numerical or symbolic checks.

 Please acknowledge references when using these FF sets!